Contents

 There will undoubtedly be something to satisfy your taste buds.

-The best food place is Acklam Village Market, at the northern end of Portobello Road.
+The best place for food is Acklam Village Market, at the northern end of Portobello Road.

 There, you’ll find tons of street food, a bar and maybe even some live music.
 Fresh fruit and vegetables are also available for purchase if you’d like to take some home.